lhy11009/aspectLib/README.md

 * geometry (i.e. chunk or box)
 * material model (e.g. shear zone, yielding, upper to lower mantle) (todo, write this cleanly like above, i.e, put everything in a "configure geometry function")

+## Post process

+### trench motion

+I use the vtk package in c++ to anaylyze trench motion here:
+* a, convert results into inputs for the vtk script
+* b, run the vtk script and loop for steps.
+Combine results into a new file
+* c, plot the results in this file.